ArthurRsong/ArthurRsong/README.md

-- 👋 Hi, I’m Arthur (This is my social name 'cause am I trans)
+- 👋 Hi, I’m Arthur (This is my social name 'cause am I trans).
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning JAVA.
+- 💻 I intend to do computer science at university.
-- 📫 You can reach me on my twitter @Jolie_Rsong
+- 📫 You can reach me on my twitter @Jolie_Rsong.

 <!---
 ArthurRsong/ArthurRsong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.